webandco/neos-dev-tools/README.md

 ##### Stopwatch metadata

-You can also add metadata to a stopwatch, which can be used later on after evaluating the stopwatch.
+You can also add metadata to a stopwatch, which can be used later on.

 ```
 public function processNode(Node $node){